A Generative Framework for Low-Cost Result Validation of Machine Learning-as-a-Service Inference: Design of

 As per Algorithm~\ref{alg:distillation}, the service building process takes an untrained \tea model (${F}_S$), an independently pre-trained \stu model (${F}_V$), the privately owned training set ($\mathbb{D}_T^{Priv}$), and a set of hyper-parameters ($\lambda$ and $\alpha$).
 Upon completion, it returns the fully trained \tea (${F}_S$) and \stu (${F}_V$) models.
 Training the \tea model follows the standard training process using $\mathbb{D}_T^{Priv}$ with the defined loss function for as many epochs as required (Lines~1-3).
 The \stu model is a distilled and smaller version of the \tea model, so it renders minimal computation overhead when deployed into the edge server's enclave.
 To reduce the cost of knowledge distillation, we propose {\it Greedy Distillation Transfer Learning} (\ddf), a distillation technique that results in a time-efficient procedure for training the small \stu model.

 The \ddf process takes a pre-trained model that is significantly smaller as compared to the \tea model and adaptively unfreezes the layers that require re-training and fine-tuning.
 More specifically, \ddf first splits the \stu model starting from its last layer (Line~8).
 Given the model split, \ddf runs ${F}_S$ and ${F}_V$ on $\mathbb{D}_T^{Priv}$ to obtain the soft labels of the \tea model and the partially trained \stu model (Lines~8-10).
-In Line~10, \ddf calculates the knowledge distillation loss (\ie KDL) of these values and the one-hot encoding ($\tau$) of the labels (Line~5).
+In Line~10, \ddf calculates the knowledge distillation loss (\ie KDL) of these values and the one-hot encoding ($\tau$) of the labels (Line~6).
 Note that the weight of the average ($\alpha$) changes over time. \ddf starts with a larger $\alpha$ value, giving more weight to the teacher model, and then adaptively decreases it over time, giving higher weight to \tea true label.
 The rationale for adaptively changing $\alpha$ is to initially guide the model towards the \tea model and then decrease it for it to improve over samples the teacher model is providing incorrect prediction. \ddf then uses the loss value and the stochastic gradient descent method to update the trainable layers (Line~11) using $\mathbb{D}_T^{Priv}$.
-Each training iteration, \ddf compares the accuracy and precision of the partially fine-tuned \stu model with the \tea model.
-If the \stu model's accuracy is higher than the $\lambda$ factor of the \tea model's accuracy, the \ddf process stops training ${F}_V$ (Lines~7).
-Otherwise, \ddf dynamically unfreezes another layer of the \stu model for fine-tuning (Line~12).
-In essence, the \ddf process gradually splits the model from the last layer towards the first and continuously re-trains and fine-tunes the trainable layers.
-We note that $\lambda$ is a hyper-parameter that the provider adjusts based on various factors like its available computing resources and the desired verification accuracy.
-A $\lambda$ value closer to 1 results in a high-accuracy \stu model but requires more fine-tuning steps.
-Our initial assessment (Figure~\ref{fig:distillation_perf}) shows that \ddf outperforms standard distillation and fine-tuning in terms of accuracy and is comparable to fine-tuning in terms of per-epoch execution time. \ddf also reduces the difficulty of finding suitable regularization, which is the primary reason behind the lower accuracy of classical knowledge distillation~\cite{YanSha20}.